Kong/developer.konghq.com/app/_how-tos/add-rate-limiting-for-a-consumer-with-kong-gateway.md

 Consumers let you identify the client that's interacting with Kong Gateway.
 With the Key Authentication plugin enabled globally, the consumer needs an API key to access any Kong Gateway services.

-Append the following snippet to the `kong.yaml` file to create a [consumer](/gateway/entities/consumer/) with an API key:

 {% entity_examples %}
 entities:
   consumers: